radiusmethod/homebrew-awsd/README.md

 bump and file hash changes.
 You can trigger renovate to run manually by going to the going to the [Dependency Dashboard](https://github.com/radiusmethod/homebrew-awsd/pull/12/files) and checking the renovate run checkbox.

+### Testing tap
+* To test or install tap locally you can run `brew install --build-from-source ./Formula/awsd.rb`